kamigaito/SLAHAN/README.md

 ## Retrain the Models

-Before retraining the models, you should extract features of training data set.
+Before retraining the models, you should extract features of the training data set.
 `````
 ./scripts/train/google/extract_features.sh
 `````